Anna C. Gilbert: Research

 Gilbert's research discoveries have included the existence of multifractal behavior in TCP-based internet traffic, the development of streaming algorithms based on random projections for aggregating information from large data streams using very small amounts of working memory, and a foundational analysis of the ability of orthogonal matching pursuit to recover sparse signals with her student Joel Tropp.

 Recognition

 She became a Sloan Fellow in 2006.
+In addition to that, she won the NSF (National Science Foundation) Career award in 2006 (12).
 In 2008, she was awarded the NAS Award for Initiatives in Research and the Association for Computing Machinery Douglas Engelbart Award.
-She also won the Signal Processing Best Paper award along side Martin Strauss and Joel Tropp in 2010 from the European Association for Signal Processing.
+She also won the Signal Processing Best Paper award alongside Martin Strauss and Joel Tropp in 2010 from the European Association for Signal Processing.
 In 2013 she won the Ralph E. Kleinman Prize of the Society for Industrial and Applied Mathematics "for her creative and deep contributions to the mathematics of signal processing, data analysis and communications".
 She was an invited speaker at the International Congress of Mathematicians in 2014, speaking on "Mathematics in Science and Technology".
 She gave the von Neumann Lecture at the 2022 Joint Mathematics Meeting, titled "Metric representations: Algorithms and Geometry."